use-the-fork/synapse/docs/traits/validates-output-schema.md

 # Validates Output Schema Trait

-It's often desirable to have an agent respond in a specific format.
-To make this task easy Synapse uses Laravels built in validator, a view snippit, and a validation loop.
+To ensure that an agent responds in a specific format, Synapse leverages Laravel's built-in validator, a view snippet, and a validation loop.
+This is achieved using the `HasOutputSchema` interface, the `ValidatesOutputSchema` trait, and the `resolveOutputSchema` method.

-To get started add the `HasOutputSchema` interface, the `ValidatesOutputSchema` trait, and the `resolveOutputSchema` method to your agent.
-From here you can add an array of `SchemaRule` value objects.
+To start, add the `HasOutputSchema` interface and the `ValidatesOutputSchema` trait to your agent, and implement the `resolveOutputSchema` method.
+This method should return an array of `SchemaRule` value objects that define the validation rules for the agent's response.

-Keep in mind you will also need to include the `@include('synapse::Parts.OutputSchema')` in your blade view so the agent knows what schema to follow.
+Ensure you include `@include('synapse::Parts.OutputSchema')` in your Blade view so that the agent adheres to the specified schema.

-In the below example we have included our interface, trait, and method.
-Then we have `resolveOutputSchema` return one `SchemaRule`.
-That has the name of the key that should be returned.
-What is expected in the description and the Validator rules that must be followed.
+In the example below, the agent defines one `SchemaRule` for the `answer` field, describing its requirements and validation rules.

 ```php
 <?php